 My wife loves to take charge of lighting our back yard fit pit in the evenings.
 She especially loves showing off her fire-building skills to her friends.

 I’ve taught her to get a flame from an ember and shredded cedar bark, and while she’s got a natural knack for it, she generally prefers doing a one-match fire.
-A Vaseline cotton ball along with my homemade ultralight bellows helps ensure she can get it without fail, earning her praise from her friends every time and a new nickname which she pretends to shrug off but secretly loves: The Lady Scout.
+A petroleum jelly cotton ball along with my homemade ultralight bellows helps ensure she can get it without fail, earning her friends’ praise every time and a even new nickname which she pretends to shrug off but secretly loves: The Lady Scout.

 Once she’s got her upside down fire going, she likes putting the icing on the cake (to the oohs and ahhs of anyone who’s never seen it before): colored flames.
 It always makes for a nice evening.

-Vaseline Cotton Balls — The Perfect Fire Starter
+Petroleum Jelly Cotton Balls — My Perfect Fire Starter

-I still enjoy striking an ember with flint and steel and the feeling of using natural tinders like fatwood to start fires, but when time is tight or conditions are poor, nothing beats the security of knowing I have a sure fire starter in my fire kit.
+I still enjoy striking an ember with flint and steel and the feeling of using natural tinders like fatwood to start fires, but when time is tight or conditions are poor, I love the security of knowing I have a personally-proven fire starter in my fire kit.

-I call Vaseline cotton balls the perfect fire starter.
-Ok, we could squabble about the criteria for “perfect” but to me the Vaseline cotton ball accomplishes everything a fire starter should and does an outstanding job at it.
-Vaseline cotton balls are extremely compact and light-weight, store indefinitely, cost only pennies to produce, ignite with just a spark, burn hot for long enough to get almost any kindling burning, resist the wind, and repel water.
-It just doesn’t get much better than that.
+I call petroleum jelly cotton balls my perfect fire starter.
+Ok, we could squabble about the criteria for “perfect” but my petroleum jelly cotton balls accomplish everything I want from a fire starter and do an outstanding job of it.
+In my experience, petroleum jelly cotton balls are extremely compact and light-weight, store indefinitely, cost only pennies to produce, ignite with just a spark, burn hot for long enough to get almost any kindling burning, resist the wind, and repel water.
+To me, it just doesn’t get much better than that.

-I’ve heard rumors of some Air Force units carrying Vaseline cotton balls in their survival kits.
+I’ve heard rumors of some Air Force units carrying petroleum jelly cotton balls in their survival kits.
 If it were true, it wouldn’t surprise me a bit.